Horbenkodev/hugo-blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 ## Chatbot vs AI Agent Architecture

-To better understand the functionality of such tools, let’s take a closer look at how they are built.
+To better understand the functionality of such tools, let's take a closer look at how they are built.

 ### Chatbot Architecture